brightigiemokha/Shalon-s-House.html/README.md

 <br>
 <strong>Accessibility</strong>

-I made sure the page was easy to read and navigate by running it through Lighthouse on devtools, for both mobile and desktop.
+I made sure the page was easy to read and navigate by running it through Lighthouse on devtools, for both mobile and desktop.<a href="https://8000-brightigiem-shalonshous-6ob6uzuearb.ws-eu82.gitpod.io/index.html">lighthouse</a>

 <img src="./assets/images/readme/desktop.png">